Legal Translation Services in Miami and Florida

 International Real Estate and Foreign Investment Translation

+Jurilingua works with real estate attorneys, title companies, developers and international investors involved in South Florida’s cross-border property market.
 Miami is the premier international real estate market in the United States.
-Foreign buyers — from Colombia, Venezuela, Argentina, Brazil, Mexico, and increasingly from Europe and the Middle East — account for a higher proportion of Miami real estate transactions than in any other US market.
+Foreign buyers, from Colombia, Venezuela, Argentina, Brazil, Mexico, and increasingly from Europe and the Middle East, account for a higher proportion of Miami real estate transactions than in any other US market.
 The legal documentation of these transactions spans purchase agreements, condominium declarations and bylaws, title search results revealing foreign ownership structures, EB-5 regional center subscription documents, FinCEN beneficial ownership disclosures for high-value cash purchases, and the corporate ownership structures through which foreign buyers typically hold US real property.
 Jurilingua translates international real estate documentation in Spanish, Portuguese, French, and all other languages represented in the Miami international property market, for title companies, real estate attorneys, developers, and buyers’ counsel.

 FCPA, Sanctions, and International Enforcement Translation